chauncey-garrett/mailmate/README.md

 #### Some comments about [gmail.plist](Keybindings/gmail.plist) and [gmail-extended.plist](Keybindings/gmail-extended.plist)

 The key bindings in [gmail.plist](Keybindings/gmail.plist) **are written to provide parity with Gmail,** to the extent that is feasible in MailMate.
 These go beyond what has already been done with the Gmail key bindings included in MailMate.
-A table of feature parity may be found in the file [gmail.md](delete-me/gmail.md).
+A table of feature parity may be found in the file [Gmail Shortcuts.md](Gmail Shortcuts.md).

 I have additionally included a couple of (IMHO) improvements to the standard version, which are in [gmail-extended.plist](Keybindings/gmail-extended.plist):